clipperhouse/uax29/phrases/README.md

 ### Uses

 The uax29 module has 4 tokenizers.
 In decreasing granularity: sentences → phrases → words → graphemes.

-You can tokenize the tokens of other tokenizers!
-If you're doing embeddings, you might decide to split sentences, and embed the phrases or words within the sentence, as a way of chunking “meaningful units”.
+For best results, you may wish to first [split sentences](https://github.com/clipperhouse/uax29/tree/master/sentences), and _then_ split phrases within those sentences.

+If you're doing embeddings, the definition of “meaningful unit” will depend on your application.
+You might choose sentences, phrases, words, or all of the above.
+You can tokenize the tokens of other tokenizers.

 ### Invalid inputs